ethz-coss/RedditTopicModeling/README.md

 # Llama + Chroma docker step-by-step guide

-In order to run this project you need to do the following:
+In order to run llama and chroma in a docker container, you need to follow these steps.

 ### Step 1
 Install docker (https://docs.docker.com/get-docker/)